 Heaven.
 Pure heaven.
 It worked like a charm.
 I couldn’t believe how everything stopped.
 There was no more pain.
 I didn’t feel like dying.
 It was gone.
 Saunders was also relieved, as any husband, no one wants to see your wife in pain let alone the horrible monster they become towards you.
 So from then on it was a pretty uneventful afternoon until towards the evening my heart rate and temp went up and so did Mason’s heart rate which meant he was showing signs of distress.

 The midwife checked how dilated I was and she revealed I was around 8-9cm but would double check with the doctor and get a second opinion.
 Doc came in and assessed me and said that magical number all women want to hear in labor…”I think she’s 10cm.
 Let’s get this baby out”.
 I can’t believe it, here I am, all the hard work of pregnancy coming to an end.
 Doc said he would use the vacuum whilst I pushed to get Mason out faster as he was distressed.
 I pushed my darn hardest and Mason came quite a way down but then wouldn’t budge any further.
-Doc tried 2-3 attempts with the vacuum but the cap kept popping off.
+Doc tried 3-4 violent attempts with the vacuum but the cap kept popping off.
 He could see Mason’s head but he wasn’t moving.
-Attempts with the forceps (which were quite violent I must say) and still Mason wouldn’t budge.
+Several attempts with the forceps (which were quite violent I must say) and still Mason wouldn’t budge.
 I was getting quite concerned.
 My legs were in the air and time stood still.
 Doc said a c sect would most likely be required but would have to page his boss, (the head obstetrician on call that night) to come down and make that final call.
 I remember the room being full of people.
 Saunders, the midwife, the doc, the quiet young man at the back prepared for resuscitation if and when Mason came out and me.
 Waiting.
 Waiting for this lady to come down and make that final call.
 I looked at Saunders without saying anything but he knew what I was thinking, like everyone else was thinking in that room.
 WHERE WAS SHE.
 Minutes was going by and I just wanted Mason to come out.
 He needed to get out.
 AND MY EPI IS WEARING OFF!!
 (Turns out from my medical records, there was no obstetrician at the hospital).

 She finally came to my room after which seemed like an eternity and I was watching the clock (over 20 minutes!) and felt Mason’s position.
 She suggested that she thought Mason may have turned and that yes let’s get out of here and prep for a c sect.
 (I needed a c section earlier.
 Way earlier.
 If I did, I would have a healthy happy baby boy in my arms).
 I was sent down to theater where the team prepared me for the operation.
 One of the nurses asked if I could feel her pressing my stomach.
 I could feel everything.
 And I could see everything happening from the reflection of the surgery lights above my head.
 My epidural was wearing off and since there was no time, the last thing I remembered was a hand with a mask lowering on to my face.